 Heritage Steel Heating Performance (How's It Cook?)

-Heritage Steel performed well in our tests.
+Both the Heritage Steel Titanium and Eater pans performed well in our testing.
 We were able to make eggs, fish, burgers, chicken breasts, and even sear steaks, with excellent results.

-We tested the heat conductivity and heat retention by boiling water in the skillet and measuring how long it took to come to a boil as well as how long it took for the water to cool off.
-These tests aren't completely scientific, so we won't share the "data" we found.
-Suffice to say that the Heritage Steel skillet heats quickly and evenly and is a joy to use.
-The heat retention is slightly longer than All-Clad's D3 skillet, by almost a minute.
+We tested the heat conductivity and heat retention by boiling water in the skillet and measuring how long it took to come to a boil as well as how long it took for the water to cool.
+These tests aren't scientific, so we won't share the "data" we found.
+Suffice to say that the Heritage Steel Titanium skillet heats quickly and evenly and is a joy to use.
+The heat retention is slightly longer than All-Clad's D3 skillet by almost a minute.

-Most cooks should be very happy with the performance of Heritage Steel cookware (though we do recommend cast iron for optimal steak searing).
+Overall, cooks should be delighted with the performance of Heritage Steel cookware.

 Durability

-Durability means that the cookware will stand up to abuse in the kitchen--high heat, cooking oil, dishwashers, scraping with utensils, and more--and last for decades without losing any of its features.
+Durability means that cookware will stand up to use and abuse in the kitchen--high heat, cooking oil, dishwashers, metal utensils, and more--and last for decades without losing any of its features.

 Most cooks value durability and want cookware that will last for a long time.